10 Summer Bikinis (and buying my first one in 10 years!)

 Please note this post contains some affiliate links which means any purchase made through such links will result in a small commission for me.
 If you choose to shop anything through my links, I thank you for supporting me and my blog!

-For those looking for a maternity or mastectomy bikini, there are places out there, I discovered – try Seraphine for stylish maternity swimwear and Amoena for post-operative designs (beautifully modelled by Sky presenter Jacquie Beltrao by the way, who at a youthful 51 looks stunning in a bikini):
+For those looking for a maternity or mastectomy bikini, there are places out there.
+Try Seraphine for stylish maternity swimwear and Amoena for post-operative designs (beautifully modelled by Sky presenter Jacquie Beltrao):

 Meanwhile, over at M & S…